marchon/jobtaskscheduler/README.md

 ## Job Task Scheduler

-A scheduler for job tasks
+A very simple frappe scheduler for job tasks

 1. It use **rq-scheduler**, it has been added in requirements; in case it will not be installed, should be added manually using: